 I am sorry that Wales didn't have the guts to go all the way and implement a model similar to the Citizendium and the Britannica: qualified editors to review the contributions and edits of the teeming masses and make sure that the Wikipedia is not the bloody and confusing mess that it is now.

 Q. When did the cult start?

-A. I was involved with both the Wikipedia and its
+A. I was involved with both the

-attained its current status and prowess, power-hungry,
+and attained its current status and prowess, power-hungry,

 narcissistic bullies leveraged it to cater to their psychological needs.